Keep Up With McLean!

 There are many examples of compulsive behaviors.

-These actions can include repeatedly making sure you didn’t harm someone, harm yourself, checking for mistakes, or checking specific parts of the body for signs of illness.
+These actions can include repeatedly making sure you didn’t harm yourself or someone else, checking for mistakes, checking locks or appliances, or checking specific parts of the body for signs of illness.

 Someone may rewrite things or repeat certain activities, such as going in and out of a door a specific number of times or performing repetitive body movements.